amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 ### Add container support

-In the final part of this walkthrough, you'll add container support and run the solution using Docker Compose.
+In the final part of this example, you'll add container support and run the solution using Docker Compose.

 1. Right-click the `DaprFrontEnd` project, and choose **Add > Container Orchestrator Support**.
 The **Add Container Orchestrator Support** dialog appears: